Guide to British Music of the 1960s

 Kenney Pickett died of a heart attack on January 10th 1997.
 Kim Gardner died of cancer in Los Angeles in October 2001.
 He had been running a pub called the Cat & Fiddle.
 Bob Garner died in July 2016.

-In 2017, Making Time was used as the opening title music for BBC's Great Pottery Throwdown.
+In 2017 and 2020, Making Time was used as the opening title music for BBC's Great Pottery Throwdown.

 Making Time Recommendation